 If you still can't install SpyHunter?
 View other possible causes of installation issues.

-FBI Moneypak Ransomware creates the following files in the system:
+FBI Moneypak Ransomware creates the following file(s):